What is Occupancy Rate in Commercial Real Estate?

 Inventory Occupancy vs. Available Occupancy

-When we look at occupancy rate, there are actually two different types of occupancy rates to consider.
+When we look at occupancy rate, there are actually a few different types of occupancy rates to consider.
 Inventory occupancy is the actual occupancy divided by the number of existing units.
 In comparison, available occupancy is the actual occupancy divided by the number of leasable (or rentable units).
 For larger properties, inventory occupancy is almost always lower than available occupancy, since some units are likely to be temporarily out of commission due to cleaning or renovations.
+In addition, in multifamily properties, a unit may often be given to a property manager as compensation, which further reduces the amount of available units that can be rented.

 Occupancy Rates for Different Property Types

 Different property types have different breakeven occupancy ratios.
 This is defined as the percentage of nights a property must be occupied in order for revenues to equal operating expenses (OpEx).
 Below, you can see the average breakeven occupancy rates for different kinds of multifamily and hospitality properties:

 Retirement Homes: 85%

 Apartment Complexes: 88%

 While breakeven occupancy rates may vary by property type, they are always an essential part of the commercial loan underwriting process.
-If a property's occupancy rate is significantly lower than the breakeven occupancy average for that property type, it may be difficult to obtain a commercial loan for that property.
+If a property's occupancy rate is significantly lower than the breakeven occupancy average for that property type, it may be difficult to obtain a commercial mortgage for that property.